seankelliher/us-national-parks-alerts/README.md

 My goal was to build an application that offers alerts for the (currently) 471 parks managed by the US National Park Service (NPS).
 If you were visiting a park, it would be a central asset to find what closures, warnings, and dangers are awaiting you.

 Due to rate limiting, it was not practical to use NPS’s API to gather the names of all parks.
-I built a list and stored it locally, along with multiple searchable names for some parks - for example, park names with and without accent marks; World War II and World War Two; with and without someone’s middle initial.
+I built a list of parks and stored it locally, along with multiple searchable names for some parks.
+For example, I created park names with and without accent marks; World War II and World War Two; with and without someone’s middle initial.

 For process - the user inputs a park name or part of a park name into a search bar; the application returns the matching results.
 From here, the user chooses the desired park; the application adds the park's ID to front-end's request URL; passes it to the back-end's request URL; the back-end fetches the alerts using NPS’s API; and passes the results to the front-end to be displayed.